-How To Create An ISO From A Bootable USB Drive In Linux - OSTechNix
+Create An ISO From A Bootable USB Drive In Linux - OSTechNix

 The default interface of GNOME Disks will look like below.

 I already have Ubuntu 18.04 bootable USB drive in hand.
-If you don’t have one, use any one of the USB bootable creators mentioned in the first paragraph.
+If you don't have one, use any one of the USB bootable creation tools mentioned in the first paragraph.

 Select the bootable USB drive from the list.
 Choose the partition that contains the ISO (It is mentioned as ISO 9660).
 And then click on the Cogs icon.
 It will look like two gear boxes below the partition.
 See the arrow mark.